E1leenn/finalchallenge/README.md

 ```
 value = [[0 for i in range(32)] for j in range(32)]
 ```
-Next, add value to the 32 x 32 buttons, shades buttons and features buttons.
+Next, add value to the 32 x 32 button's function, shades button's function and features button's function.
+Below are the code for 32x32 buttons after adding the value.
 ```
 def whitebtn(i, j):
   global colour